 As a Music Director at KCCL (Kenya Community Centre for Learning), an international school giving specifically special kids an opportunity to learn differently, Juma Tutu has formed the first band in Kenya with special kids players.

 Co-Director of Twende Music Master Class, an enlightenment initiative aimed at empowering needy talented individuals with proficiency skills in live Music.

 Juma Tutu has come up with an alternative Music syllabus which he has been successfully implementing to his music students through the years.

 In February 2018 Juma Tutu was contracted for a month by the Italian Association of Jazz Musicians to host and mentor Italian Jazz artist Matteo De Leonardo, who had won the Artist in Residence (AIR) competition in Europe as best guitarist.

 In October 2014, Juma Tutu liaising with Swahili Hiphop icon Nafsi Huru co-produced an award winning Musical play dubbed Uswahilini, performed by The Swahili Jazz Band, Iemas Dancers, Nafsi Huru and The Maskaredas Comedians.

 Uswahilini is an intriguing Musical Play telling the story of the Swahili People from their origin to the daily battles and triumph of their lives.
 The play highlights on different aspects of the Swahili Culture and Lifestyle through music, poetry, comedy and dance as the main instruments of communication.

 Uswahilini Musical Play won the Award for best Musical Play at the Sanaa Theatre Awards 2014.

 Ukweli Ulivyo – 2014

-Juma Tutu is currently working on a new album dubbed Huku na Huku which features the likes of Mzee Ngala, Jimmy Dludlu, Nafsi Huru and Matteo De Leonardo.
+Juma Tutu is currently working on a new album dubbed Huku na Huku.
+It features the likes of Mzee Ngala, Jimmy Dludlu, Nafsi Huru and Matteo De Leonardo.